An infinite family of knots whose hexagonal mosaic number is only realized in non-reduced projections: Families of links and knots

-Note that $K_r$ is an alternating knot, but it is is not initially in an alternating projection. $K_3$ is depicted in Figure~\ref{fig:k3}, $K_4$ in Figure~\ref{fig:k4} and finally $K_5$ in Figure~\ref{fig:l5k5}.
-Figure~\ref{fig:k4} shows $K_4$ on the left embedded on a 4-mosaic and then on the right in a reduced alternating projection on a 5-mosaic.
-While we prove in Theorem~\ref{thm:fit} that for all $r \geq 3$, $K_r$ cannot be emebedded in a reduced alternting form on an $r$-mosaic, looking at this figure it is not hard to see that like $K_4$ each $K_r$ does fit on an $r+1$-mosaic while reduced and alternating.
-In Figure~\ref{fig:k5} we show $K_5$ both in its original projection and its projection after lifting the strand to make it alternating (but we omit the mosaic board in this figure). $K_3$ is also depicted in an alternating projection in Figure~\ref{fig:k3dual}.
-In general for $r \geq 4$, $K_r$ is always constructed so that the second highest horizontal strand can be moved up to yield an alternating projection while decreasing the number of crossings by $2r-2$.
-The projection found by lifting lifting the strand to find an initial alternating embedding of $K_r$ (shown for $K_3$, $K_4$, and $K_5$ in Figures~\ref{fig:k3dual}, \ref{fig:k4}, and \ref{fig:k5} respectively) is called the \emph{standard alternating embedding of $K_r$}.
+Note that $K_r$ is an alternating knot, but it is not initially in an alternating diagram. $K_3$ is depicted in Figure~\ref{fig:k3} and $K_5$ in Figure~\ref{fig:l5k5}.
+While we prove in Theorem~\ref{thm:fit} that for all $r \geq 3$, $K_r$ cannot be embedded in a reduced alternating form on an $r$-mosaic, looking at this figure it is not hard to see that like $K_5$ each $K_r$ does fit on an $r+1$-mosaic while reduced and alternating.
+In Figure~\ref{fig:k5} we show $K_5$ both in its original diagram on a 5-mosaic and after lifting the strand to make it alternating on a 6-mosaic. $K_3$ is also depicted in an alternating diagram in Figure~\ref{fig:k3dual}.
+In general for $r \geq 4$, $K_r$ is always constructed so that the second highest horizontal strand can be moved up to yield an alternating diagram while decreasing the number of crossings by $2r-2$.
+The knot diagram (ignoring the mosaic on which it is embedded) found by lifting the strand to find an initial alternating embedding of $K_r$ (shown for $K_3$ and $K_5$ in Figures~\ref{fig:k3dual} and \ref{fig:k5} respectively) is called the \emph{standard alternating embedding of $K_r$}.

 The number of choices for valid crossings to smooth increases as $r$ increases and as a result $K_3$ is the only knot in the family that cannot be formed using this construction.
 The obstacle for $K_3$ is that in $L_3$ there is only one central tile and only a single component enters it so one cannot smooth a crossing in a central tile of $L_3$ to form a knot, but for every other $K_r$, all the link components cross each other in the central tiles on the lower half of the board and the smoothings can be done strictly in those tiles.
 Because the number of central tiles relates to $r^2$, but the necessary number of smoothings is less than $r$, we have more and more good choices for crossings to smooth to form $K_r$ as $r$ goes up.
 Thus as $r$ gets large there are many smoothing choices that would lead to a valid choice for $A_r$ and in turn $K_r$.